West Mesa Open Space

 - George J. Maloof Memorial Air Park

-The City is also proud to announce the acquisition of the La Cuentista Open Space.
-In July 2017, the City entered into a phased purchase agreement with Elk Haven LLC, acquiring a total of 59.26 acres.
-Of this, 37.26 acres were purchased outright, and the remaining 22 acres were donated in three subsequent phases by Stan Diamond and Francies Pavich of Elk Haven.
-The final acquisition was completed in December 2024.
+The City is also proud to announce the acquisition of La Cuentista Open Space, a 59.26-acre property purchased through a phased agreement with Elk Haven LLC.
+Of this total, 37.26 acres were purchased and 22 acres were generously donated in three phases by Stan Diamond and Francies Pavich, with the final property transfer completed in December 2024.

 Please review our project webpage and the West Mesa Trails Plan (WMTP) at the following link: https://www.westmesatrails.org/ and the West Mesa Trails Plan (WMTP) pdf.